 Three pillars form part of the GIP Digital Watch initiative:

 1 March 2017: The global team of curators is expanding again!
 [Call for applications is now closed]

 10 May 2016: Our team of rapporteurs provided live updates and just-in-time session reports from the WSIS Forum 2016.
 Download the final WSIS Forum Report for the insights, thematic summaries, highlights, and more, and visit our dedicated page for session reports.

 1 March 2016: The training for assistant curators has started with the first of four webinars.
 The training will conclude end of April, with the final selection of assistant curators who will join the team in May.

 31 January 2016: Our global team of curators for GIP Digital Watch observatory is growing!
-The call for applications for curators is now closed.
-Applicants will be contacted in the coming days.
+[The call for applications for curators is now closed]

 28 September 2015: GIP Digital Watch has been launched.
 Read the press release: Geneva Internet Platform and the Internet Society launch Digital Watch, an online resource for critical Internet governance issues